 We take so many meeting notes, it’s easy to imagine how action items can get lost among them.

-One option is to put action items all at the bottom or the top of your notes page so that they stand out from everything else and are easy to find when it’s time to follow up with people.
+One way to avoid losing track of action items in meeting minutes is to write them all out at the bottom or the top of your notes page so that they stand out from everything else and are easy to find when it’s time to follow up with people.

 Some meeting management software such as Fellow provide built-in templates with designated areas for meeting tasks and next steps.
 These templates help with meeting preparation and make it easy to both stay on task and follow up with the meeting action list after the meeting is over.